navcoin/NavHub/content/news/2018-11-28-navpay-4-4-0-released-and-proposal-voting.md

 ### NavPi 1.0.9 is available for direct download

 In [last week’s Community News](https://navhub.org/news/2018-11-21-community-fund-activated/) we mentioned that due to hardware limitations, the NavPi is approaching the end of its useful life as a staking device for NAV.
-To ensure that it works until its replacement is ready, there is a stable version [version of the NavPi available](https://navhub.org/projects/nav-pi/).
+To ensure that it works until its replacement is ready, there is a stable [version of the NavPi available](https://navhub.org/projects/nav-pi/).
 It contains the 4.3.x wallet, and to start staking you will need to run the built-in updater.

 The Core devs are making progress with the new NavDroid stakebox project we also discussed last week.
 Look out for more updates on this long-term solution in the future.